Kenji Takao: Injury and coaching

 He did not compete in 2000, having injured his Achilles tendon of his right foot.
 He struggled to regain form over the next two years.
 In 2003 he was back in shape enough to win at the Oita City 20K and also the Osaka Half Marathon.
 He also recorded a time of 28:17.91 minutes for the 10,000 m at the Hyogo Relays.
 This was to be his last major performance at the track distance however.
 The injury recurred and he underwent surgery in 2004, missing the whole season.
 He retired from his corporate running team in 2005 and in January 2006 founded his own running club for amateur and high school athletes – "Running Club Blooming".

 Though still competing as long-distance runner in public races, from 2006 onwards his main focus became coaching.
-He gained a degree in sports science from the Osaka Sangyo University (studying from 2008–2012).
+He gained a degree in sports science from the Osaka Sangyo University (studying from 2008 to 2012).
 Following this he began post-graduate study at Ritsumeikan University and Osaka Prefecture University, while serving as university track coach at the former institution.